priyamtejaswin/tensorflow-DeViSE/README.md

 Once again, a two step process.
 First, I extract the "best possible" feature vector from the image.
 The paper suggests to train a visual object recognition system based on the ILSVRC 2012 winner.
 Instead, I use [VGG16](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) pre-trained weights for tensorflow, which can be downloaded from [here](https://drive.google.com/file/d/0B5o40yxdA9PqSGtVODN0UUlaWTg/view).
 The features are extracted from the last fully connected layer of the network.

 Once the image feautre vector has been extracted, a linear transformation maps the vector to new dimension space.
 The size of the encoded images should be the same as the size of the encoded queries.

+### Loss function:
+Once encoded, the query string and the image have equal dimensions.
+The loss function proposed in the paper is a hinge rank loss described in Section 3.3.
+Its similar to hinge loss with the addition of contrastive(or inappropriate) pairs: at every training epoch, the weights are updated based on how close appropriate training pairs are and how far inappropriate pairs are.

+The purpose of the model is to minimize this loss function and update the weights of all parameters using gradient descent.
+The data I used for development was the [Pascal dataset](http://vision.cs.uiuc.edu/pascal-sentences/).
+It contains 5 captions per image for 20 different catagories of objects; each catagory had 50 images.
+While developing this, I used a subset(150 images) of dogs, cats and birds.

+### Code:
+All the code is in `new_model.py`.
+The hyperparameters are global variables; a main function creates the model and starts training.
+The code for the model is only half of all the code in the file, the rest are just utility functions for processing data and handling I/O. I've tried to add comments regularly; it should be simple enough to read starting from the `main()` function.
+If you're feeling up to the task of hacking this for your own experiments(best of luck!!!), here's a list of python modules you'll need to get started:
+- tensorflow 0.8
+- numpy 1.11
+- cv2 2.4.8
+- skimage 0.9.3

+I've seen boilerplate code where people have used [Caffe](http://caffe.berkeleyvision.org/tutorial/) for [extracting image features](https://github.com/BVLC/caffe/blob/master/examples/00-classification.ipynb) using AlexNet, CaffeNet etc. Please feel free to use that if its easier; that part of the pipeline is only used for feature extraction(it is not trained/updated during backprop so it should be easy to substitute).

+### To do:
+- Add utility/interface for querying images once the model has been trained.
+- Add a better way to evaluate model training(accuracy, recall etc).